guicouto90/klever-api/README.md

   ## Things to do soon:
   - More tests, try to focus more on unit tests;
   - "Dockerizar" the application;
-  - Fix a bug that happens when utxo value is less than amount of transfer;
+  - Fix a bug that happens when there is one more transaction from the same address on the same block;
   - Replace mongo DB for a relational Database.
-  - Deploy on Heroku;

   ## Contact
   Any doubt or sugestion, please contact me by: